Delicious Mushroom Broth: Nourishing and Tonifying

 Give a Boost to Your Home Cooking by Adding Mushroom Broth

-Mushroom Broth — Just as Healing as Bone Broth, Vegetarians Rejoice!
+Mushroom Broth — Just as Supportive as Bone Broth, Vegetarians Rejoice!

-Most people think of homemade chicken noodle soup as their first go-to healing meal when feeling under the weather.
+Most people think of homemade chicken noodle soup as their first go-to nourishing meal when feeling under the weather.
 This is partially due to the full, bone-in chicken that is being simmered along with the rest of the ingredients.
-Bone broth has been coveted for its ability to repair muscles, provide high mineral content for our bodies to absorb, and yield important healing compounds, such as collagen, glutamine, glycine, and proline.
+Bone broth has been coveted for its support for muscles, high mineral content for our bodies to absorb, and yield important compounds, such as collagen, glutamine, glycine, and proline.*

-Don’t eat meat, or don’t have a trusted butcher from whom to source organic beef bones?
-Have no fear - mushroom broth may be just as nourishing, if not more so!
+Don’t eat meat, or don’t have a trusted butcher from whom to source organic beef or chicken bones?
+Have no fear - mushroom broth may be your next best go-to.

-Mushrooms, when extracted or boiled for a long duration (an hour or longer), provide comparable nutritional value in supporting immune function, remineralizing the body, & supporting healthy inflammation.
-Packed with nutrients, and a subtle umami flavor profile, mushroom broth can be drunk hot or cold after initial boiling.
+Mushrooms, when extracted or boiled for a long duration (an hour or longer), provide comparable nutritional value in supporting immune function, remineralizing the body, & supporting healthy inflammation response.* Packed with nutrients, and a subtle umami flavor profile, mushroom broth can be consumed hot or cold after initial boiling.
 It pairs well with everything, from simple miso soups to being used as a base for vegetarian gravy.